-NYSE rules require that a listed company obtain the consent of its stockholders prior to completing any transaction that would result in the issuance of more than 20% of the company's outstanding common stock.
-If the proposed transactions are completed, FNT will issue shares of common stock representing, in the aggregate, in excess of 20% of its currently outstanding shares of common stock.
+NYSE rules require that a listed company obtain the consent of its stockholders prior to issuing securities to affiliates that would result in the issuance of more than one percent of the company's outstanding common stock.
+If the proposed transactions are completed, FNT will issue shares of common stock representing, in the aggregate, in excess of one percent of its currently outstanding shares of common stock.
 NYSE rules also require that a listed company obtain stockholder approval of equity compensation plans like the proposed amendment to the omnibus incentive plan.